DeadlyKitten/SlapCity-CustomSFX/README.md

 Before doing anything else, make sure you run the game at least once with the mod installed (you don't have to play a match, simply going to the main menu will suffice).
 This will generate a folder for each character under `BepInEx/Custom SFX`.

-To override a sound effect, simply place a sound file (all sounds **must** be in ogg vorbis format, mp3 will not work!) into the desired character's folder with the same name as the sound effect you want to replace.
+To override a sound effect, simply place a sound file (all sounds **must** be in ogg vorbis or WAV format, mp3 will not work!) into the desired character's folder with the same name as the sound effect you want to replace.
 You'll find a text file in each character's folder that contains a list of sound effect IDs and the moves that utilize them.

 Alternatively, you can place sound effects into the `BepInEx/Custom SFX/global` folder to override sound effects that do not correspond with a particular character, or to override a sound effect with a particular ID that is shared by many characters (specific character folders take precedence).